jchillerup/CTFG/README.md

-# Civic Tech Field Guide Directory
+# Connecting Current Directory

-> The [Civic Tech Field Guide](https://civictech.guide) is the world's biggest collection of projects using tech for the common good.
+> The [Connecting Current](https://connectingcurrent.tech) is the world's biggest collection of projects using tech for the common good.

 ## General

-We use Superbloom Design's `#civic-tech-field-guide` Slack channel for project coordination and discussion.
+We use Superbloom Design's `#connecting-current-tech-field-guide` Slack channel for project coordination and discussion.
 If you want to help out, you should [join the Slack community](https://simplysecure.slack.com) and the channel and say hi.

 All contributions are welcome.
 If you found a bug and want to provide a fix, fork the repo, work on the fix and [create a PR](https://docs.github.com/en/github-ae@latest/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).